 Archeologists have uncovered a mass grave with the complete skeletons of 51 horses buried side-by-side, probably the long-forgotten equine victims of a 17th century battle over a strategic Dutch river. ***MARLAR: A local elementary school is denying the find has anything to do with Mystery Meat Monday.

 It might look like Christmas in July on the streets of New York.
 The Salvation Army’s red kettles and bell ringers are returning to the city next week.
 Salvation Army officials say the idea is to help people hardest hit by the recession.
-The “Kettles in July” drive will run through July 18.
+The “Kettles in July” drive will run through the end of this month.
 The Salvation Army says it has seen a 40 percent increase in people seeking help at its New York area shelters. ***MARLAR: The hard part is getting bell ringers to dress in a red fur suit and white beard when it’s 104-degrees outside.

 Steven Griesbach and Paul Simon take energy independence seriously.
 They make their own biodiesel gasoline.
 But their home-brewed fuel has gotten them in some hot water with Wisconsin tax officials.
 The state Department of Revenue has informed the two they need to pay fuel tax on anything they pour into their gas tanks… which could range from two-cents, to 31-cents a gallon on the homemade fuel. ***MARLAR: This is totally wrong.
 Why should you be taxed for something you make on your own and don’t sell?
 Can they tax all homemade gas?
 If so, I have to stop eating my wife’s Mexican casserole.